cscart/docs/en/user_guide/addons/google_analytics/set_google_analytics.rst

 How To Add Google Tag To All Website Pages
 ------------------------------------------

 For example, you choose a website platform in the Step 5, enter your website address and a stream name.
-Now you need to copy and paste the Google Tag code to all of your website pages to track all of your chosen metrics.
+Now you need to copy and paste the **Google Tag code** to all of your website pages to track all of the chosen metrics.

 *   In the Admin panel, go to  **Design - Layouts** page.
 Find the **Default** layout page and click on the gear icon by its name.